 The Working Group discussed each of the responses received and reached a consensus view that there should not be an escalation process to the Panel and instead there should be co-operation between Parties, i.e. DCP 195 should not be dealt with any differently to any other DCUSA obligations.
-It was observed that this view may change following the post implementation review.
+It was observed that this view may change following the post approval review.

 Question 11a – Do you agree with the proposal that where Distributors are not meeting the SLAs they could potentially be required to submit a recovery plan to the DCUSA Panel?